Fabbrizio99/Spatial_ecology_in_R_2023/exam project.md

 ## Cropping to the Study Area

-We import the shapefile defining the Amazon study area and crop the rasters accordingly.
+Import the shapefile defining the Amazon study area and crop the rasters accordingly.

 ```
 shp <- st_read("/Users/mattiafabris/Desktop/progetto R esame")